StackCP Ticket System Guide

 To customize each template, you can select Options > Edit.
 The default templates already ensure that your brand name is shown to your customers see when a ticket is replied-to.

 To monitor how your support is received, you can allow your customers to rate your ticket responses.
-Ratings can be enabled on a Department basis from Configure StackCP Help Desk.
+Ratings can be enabled on a Department basis from Configure StackCP Ticket System.

 Select ‘Edit’ on the Department you’d like to enable ratings for, and check Accept Response Ratings box.
 When customers receive a response from this department, they will be able to rate it out of five stars.

 Depending on a ticket's status you may want to set it to automatically close for management purposes.
 To set a ticket to automatically close: